nodejs/nodejs.dev/src/documentation/0057-node-with-web-assembly/index.md

 ## Interacting with the OS

 WebAssembly modules cannot directly access OS functionality on its own.
-A third-party tool [Wasmtime](https://docs.wasmtime.dev/) can be used to access this functionality. `Wasmtime` utilizes the [WASI](https://wasi.dev/) API to access the OS functionality.
+A third-party tool like [Wasmtime](https://docs.wasmtime.dev/) can be used to access this functionality. `Wasmtime` utilizes the [WASI](https://wasi.dev/) API to access the OS functionality.

 ## Resources